nishanil/Mini-Hacks/Translator API/Readme.md

 }
 ```

-Now run the app on different platforms and see the results.
+Run the apps and notice the output.
+Display the result to judges to mark your hack as complete.